aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

   Provides a Alicloud resource to manage container serverless kubernetes cluster.
 ---

-# alicloud\_cs\_serverless_kubernetes
+# alicloud_cs_serverless_kubernetes

-This resource will help you to manager a Serverless Kubernetes Cluster.
+This resource will help you to manager a Serverless Kubernetes Cluster, see [What is serverless kubernetes](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/developer-reference/create-a-dedicated-kubernetes-cluster-that-supports-sandboxed-containers).
 The cluster is same as container service created by web console.

--> **NOTE:** Available in 1.58.0+
+-> **NOTE:** Available since v1.58.0.

 -> **NOTE:** Serverless Kubernetes cluster only supports VPC network and it can access internet while creating kubernetes cluster.
 A Nat Gateway and configuring a SNAT for it can ensure one VPC network access internet.
 If there is no nat gateway in the